Celdir/cgraph/README.md

 # CGraph - composable graph

 TODO
+ - Use thiserror (https://docs.rs/thiserror/latest/thiserror/) to define custom error types for FlowGraph and other results.
+ - Migrate some existing return types from Option<> to Result<>, especially those that are supposed to mutate the graph.
+Consider where to keep Option<>, like perhaps for `node()` and `edge()`
  - Move `_mut()` iteration methods to their own trait, e.g. GraphMut
  - Add `between_multi_mut()`.
  - implement MultiGraph for CGraph and MultiAdj for relevant adj containers